lindsayrgwatt/self-water-planter/README.md

 * To distribute water I used an old piece of broken drip distribution tubing; just drilled some holes in it where I wanted water to come out faster
 * To mount the Wio Terminal and and the water level sensor in place I 3D printed some brackets; the .stl files are part of this github repo

+There are actually two Arduino sketches included

+* `simple_self_watering_plant_system.ino` uses the full sensor/compute package but is stripped of any display code.
+Read this to see how the feedback loop between sensors and watering works.
+Pukes lots of debug info to serial
+* `wio_terminal_self_watering_plant_system.ino` includes all the code for displaying info on the Wio Terminal.
+Same underlying feedback loop

 If you find this useful, let me know.